 Vice President, Women’s Federation for World Peace International (WFWPI)

-Mrs. Handschin-Moser is overseeing the development of WFWP (www.wfwp.org) in Europe.
-Before becoming the Director of the UN Office for WFWPI, she led its advocacy team at the United Nations in Geneva for 19 years, focusing on peace and human rights through the empowerment of women and girls and protection of the family.
-Her concern for youth led her to found the WFWPI-UN Internship program in Geneva in 2005, where she is the Director.
-She has been the co-coordinator of the Middle East Women’s Conference Series for 12 years.
-Mrs. Handschin is also co-founder of the Geneva Interfaith Intercultural Alliance (www.giia.ch), a youth Model UN Interfaith Council Program.
-She has seven children, three granddaughters and a supportive husband who are a resource and inspiration for her work.
+Mrs. Handschin-Moser is President of WFWP in Europe and Vice President, UN NGO Committee on the Status of Women- Geneva.
+She is also the Director of the UN Office for WFWPI globally and leads its advocacy team at the UN in Geneva, focusing on peace, human rights/human dignity through the empowerment of women and girls and strengthening the family.
+She founded the WFWPI-UN Internship program in Geneva in 2005.
+She has been a co-coordinator of the Middle East Women’s Conference Series for 12 years.
+She is co-founder of the Geneva Interfaith Intercultural Alliance and coordinator of the youth Model UN Interfaith Council Program.